 - Ramps and lift access to ensure easy access around the site

 - Radio aids provided by the Sensory Consortium.

-- Three classrooms for the exclusive use of the Learning Link Department, all of which contain computers
+- Three classrooms for the exclusive use of the Learning Link Department

 - Laptops with a variety of software according to need

 Each case is assessed by the SENCO who has a specialist qualification issued by the British Psychological Society using history of need and history of use of concessions.
 Testing, using tests which are approved by JCQ regulations.

 - Exams can be sat either individually or in a smaller group, rather than with the rest of the cohort

 My child's progress3.1: How will the school monitor my child's progress and how will I be involved in this?

 - Standardised tests that give standardised scores and comparative age